 Ballast water is essential for the safe operation of ships.
 It is used to adjust the overall weight of the vessel and its internal distribution in order to keep the ship floating safely, upright and in a stable condition.
 It is used to compensate for different cargo loads that a ship may carry at different times, including during loading and unloading.
 It also provides stability and manoeuvrability during transit.

 Ballast is defined as any solid or liquid that is brought on board a ship to increase stability.
-Ballasting is essential if a ship is carrying a heavy load in one hold and a lighter load in another, or when the ship is empty or if it faces rough seas.
+Ballasting is essential if a ship is carrying a heavy load in one hold and a lighter load in another, or when the ship is empty or facing rough seas.